britram/rains-prototype/draft-trammell-rains-protocol.md

   which could contain such a beast.
 - Consider adding semantics to note-data for automated reaction to an error.
   Specifically, notification codes 400, 403, and 413 could use additional data.
+- Do we really need 504 No Assertion Available?
+We know (at the client) when the query timed out.
+- Revocation is hard; it might be made more tractable (and allow some operational control) by designing a revocation mechanism that can *only* revoke delegations)